Daptone Records

-Daptone Records is a funk and soul independent record label based in Brooklyn, New York.
+Daptone Records is an American funk and soul independent record label based in Brooklyn, New York.
 Best known as the home of Sharon Jones & The Dap-Kings and Charles Bradley, the label boasts a roster which includes Menahan Street Band, The Budos Band, The Sugarman 3, and Antibalas, and runs the recording studio Daptone's House of Soul.

 History

 Daptone Records was formed in 2001 by Gabriel Roth (Bosco Mann) and Neal Sugarman.
 Daptone was born out of the closure of Desco Records, a label run by Roth with fellow musician Philip Lehman who both played in the band Soul Providers.
 Roth and Lehman ended their band and business relationship in 2000.
 Roth, who had played with Sharon Jones as part of the Soul Providers, subsequently founded a new label with Neal Sugarman, leader of The Sugarman 3, as the home of their new group, Sharon Jones & the Dap-Kings.

 Their first release was 2002's Dap Dippin' with Sharon Jones and the Dap-Kings.
 In their first four years, Daptone would also put out Sharon Jones' sophomore album, Naturally, as well as original releases by the Sugarman 3 and Dap-Kings-adjacent The Budos Band.

 During this time, they also converted a two-family home in Bushwick, Brooklyn into an analog recording studio space.
-Producer Mark Ronson became a fan of the studio.
-He brought in Amy Winehouse to record parts of her album Back to Black there with The Dap-Kings.
+The first album recorded there was Antibalas's "Who Is this America?" in July 2003.
+DJ and producer Mark Ronson became a fan of the studio.
+He brought in Amy Winehouse to record parts of her album Back to Black there with The Dap-Kings and Antibalas members Nick Movshon and Victor Axelrod.
 The Dap-Kings would tour with Winehouse in 2007.

 In addition to Sharon Jones & The Dap-Kings, Daptone has recorded and released the music of Antibalas, The Sugarman 3, The Budos Band, The Poets of Rhythm, The Mystery Lights, The Daktaris, The Mighty Imperials, Lee Fields, Charles Bradley, Binky Griptite, The Sha La Das, and Naomi Davis.
 The Daptone Record label is inexorably tied to Sharon Jones.
 The label and members of her band were with her during the last weeks before her death.

-Since its founding, Daptone has released over one hundred 45" singles and fifty albums.
+Since its founding, Daptone has released over one hundred 45 RPM singles and fifty albums.